-Building on CLALS research on factors driving Central American migration, a National Science Foundation-funded workshop scheduled for January 2017 will convene experts to share insights across disciplinary perspectives in order to enhance scholarship and better inform lawyers and other practitioners working with Central American migrants.
+Building on CLALS research on factors driving Central American migration, a National Science Foundation-funded workshop in January 2017 convened experts to share insights across disciplinary perspectives in order to enhance scholarship and better inform lawyers and other practitioners working with Central American migrants.

 Unaccompanied Children from Central America: Context, Causes, and Responses

 In the months following the 2014 surge in youth and family border crossings, CLALS undertook an initial phase of fieldwork to analyze the primary factors driving the increased flows.
 With support from the Ford Foundation, CLALS produced a working paper based on project findings, which continues to serve as a leading resource for scholars and practitioners.